 WHEREAS, a portion of the Property ("Portion of the Property") is subject to this Notice of Activity and Use Limitation.
 The Portion of the Property is more particularly bounded and described in Exhibit A-1, attached hereto and made a part hereof.
-The Portion of the Property is shown on a sketch plan attached hereto and filed herewith for registration;
+The Portion of the Property is shown on a plan recorded with the Suffolk Registry of Deeds in Plan Book 2019, Page 5;